adepojumoradeyo/Guess-the-word-game/README.md

 ## 📌 Project Description

-A simple interactive word guessing game built with HTML, CSS, and JavaScript.
+A simple interactive word guessing game built with HTML, Tailwind CSS, and JavaScript.
 Players guess letters to reveal a hidden word.
 Correct guesses turn the background green, wrong guesses turn it red.